 Homeless - Or Fear You May Be In The Future?

-If you are homeless, or soon to be homeless, the Council is required by law to make a number of enquiries about your situation.
+If you are homeless, or are at risk of losing your home, the Council is required by law to make a number of enquiries about your situation.
 We may be able to prevent you from becoming homeless, or help you if you are homeless.

 The first step you need to take is to contact the Homeless Section.